Maintaining gym routines following the new year

 Hornig says around Christmas time, they were concerned about the lack of new members... but once January hit.

-"With in our first 6 days of being open in the new year, we sold an additional 15 memberships, which usually we seign about 15 in about 30 to 40 days, and we did it in 6 days," said Hornig.
+"With in our first six days of being open in the new year, we sold an additional 15 memberships, which usually we sell 15 in about 30 to 40 days, and we did it in six days," said Hornig.

 Hornig says right now they have been able to retain their new clients, but understands the first week of the new year can be the toughest time to manage a new routine.

-"And then it comes to day 6 and your like… ummm… actually I'm going to skip that one," said Hornig.
+"And then it comes to day six and you're like, 'ummm… actually I'm going to skip that one,'" said Hornig.

 We spoke with a couple members who say they joined the gym together back in July.
 They say life knocked them off their schedule, but they're back at it, motivating each other.